aimms/how-to/Articles/332/332-routing-interface.rst

 How to use the Library
 ----------------------

-1. You should add the library to your model.
+#.
+You should add the library to your model.
 (This article explains how to do that: https://how-to.aimms.com/Articles/84/84-using-libraries.html)

-2. One of the required input arguments is ``s_Formulations``.
+#.
+One of the required input arguments is ``s_Formulations``.
 You should make this set a subset of ``cvrpl::PossibleFormulations``.
 Which is a set inside the library with all possible formulations.

-3. When you choose a formulation without time windows, the library can be called with the procedure ``cvrpl::pr_NoTimeWindows``.
+#.
+When you choose a formulation without time windows, the library can be called with the procedure ``cvrpl::pr_NoTimeWindows``.
 If you choose the formulation with time windows, the library can be called with the procedure ``cvrpl::pr_CVRPLibrary``.
 They have the following input and output arguments:

 .. code-block:: aimms

+    cvrpl::pr_CapacitatedVehicleRoutingProblem
-	cvrpl::pr_NoTimeWindows(s_Formulations, s_Nodes, p_NumberOfVehicles, p01_MaxorExact,
+        (s_Formulations, s_Nodes, p_NumberOfVehicles, p01_MaxorExact,
         p_Distance, p_Demand, p_Capacity, p_TotalDistance, p01_x, p_BoundTotalDist,
         sp_SolverStatus, sp_ProgramStatus, p_SolverTime);

 .. code-block:: aimms

+    cvrpl::pr_CapacitatedVehicleRoutingProblemTimeWindows(
-	cvrpl::pr_CVRPLibrary(s_Formulations, s_Nodes, p_NumberOfVehicles, p01_MaxorExact,
+        s_Formulations, s_Nodes, p_NumberOfVehicles, p01_MaxorExact,
         p_Distance, p_Demand, p_Capacity, p_TWLowerBound, p_TWUpperBound, p_ServiceTime,
         p_TotalDistance, p01_x, p_StartServing, p_BoundTotalDist, sp_SolverStatus,
         sp_ProgramStatus, p_SolverTime);

 Input and output arguments